noodlefrenzy/coreos-azure/README.md

 $ sudo docker stop d97f04223df7
 ```

-Let's review what we have done.
-We have built a Docker container for a node.js application composed off of two base containers and we are able to start exact binary replicas of this application with Docker.
+That's docker in a nutshell.
+Let's review what we have done: we have built a Docker container for a node.js application based off of two hierarchically composed base containers and we are able to start exact binary replicas of this application container with Docker.

 Let's next see how we can use CoreOS to manage these application containers at scale.